-William Tonks was a private in the Royal Marines 26th (Portsmouth) Company who arrived in NSW aboard HMS Sirius 1788 as part of the ships marines.
+William Tonks was a private in the Marines 26th (Portsmouth) Company who arrived in NSW aboard HMS Sirius 1788 as part of the ships marines.
 He was discharged to HQ Port Jackson 5 June 1789.

 William Tunks was still aboard HMS Sirius travelling to the Cape of Good Hope from Port Jackson to obtain provision and supplies leaving the colony on 2 Oct 1788.
 The ship left the Cape of Good Hope in Jan 1789, returning to Port Jackson on 9 May 1789.